New deal with Africa

 - Voluntary distribution of people needing protection: After asylum procedures in the joint asylum centres, those receiving protection are quickly distributed to EU member states that belong to the voluntary coalition.

 Such arrangements should be negotiated right away with West African countries like Senegal, Ghana, Gambia, and Nigeria.
 Their citizens made up a sizable share of people who arrived in the EU by irregularly crossing the Mediterranean in recent years, but who rarely qualify for protection.
-A first pilot project, presented by ESI in 2019, could involve The Gambia and Germany.
+A first pilot project, presented by ESI, could involve The Gambia and Germany.

 At the same time, EU member states should also increase the number of refugees they resettle directly from conflict zones in cooperation with UNHCR.